Azure/azure-signalr/docs/tsg.md

 ### Root cause:
 Client connections can drop under various circumstances:
 1. When `Hub` throws exceptions with the incoming request.
 2. When the server connection it routed to drops, see below section for details on [server connection drops](#server-conn-drop).

-3. When network connectivity issue happens between client and SignalR Service
+3. When network connectivity issue happens between client and SignalR Service.

-4. When SignalR Service has some internal errors such as instance restart, failover..
+4. When SignalR Service has some internal errors such as instance restart, failover, deployment, and so on.

 ### Troubleshooting Guide
 1. Open app server side log to see if anything abnormal took place